PLATFORM

 The last but certainly not least new feature that we are excited to announce is the ability to schedule Studio dashboards as PDF exports to attach to emails.

 In order to bring this capability to life, we are leveraging Splunk Cloud Services.
 For this initial Limited Availability Release (LAR), we are only able to offer 50 customers with Splunk Cloud deployments in AWS us-east-1.
-If you fit this description, or if you are interested in enabling this feature when it is more broadly available, sign up for our Scheduled Email Export for Dashboard Studio LAR program
+If you fit this description, or if you are interested in enabling this feature when it is more broadly available, sign up for our Scheduled Email Export for Dashboard Studio LAR program.

 Check out Dashboard Studio and send in your feedback through Splunk Ideas, and you might see your feature request listed on a future blog's "coming soon" list!
 We are continuing to work on new capabilities, which are delivered incrementally with Splunk Cloud Platform and Splunk Enterprise releases.

-* This information is subject to change at any time, at the sole discretion of Splunk Inc. and without notice.
+* This information is subject to change at any time, at the sole discretion of Splunk LLC and without notice.
 This roadmap information shall not be incorporated into any contract or other commitment.
 Splunk undertakes no obligation to either develop or deliver any product, features, or functionality described here.